Late-Career Tax Director Salary

 Pay Difference by Location

-With a pay rate for Late-Career Tax Directors that is 67 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
-Late-Career Tax Directors can also look forward to large paychecks in cities like Atlanta (+18 percent), Houston (+17 percent), Los Angeles (+15 percent), and New York (+15 percent).
-Falling short of the national average by 19 percent, the area with the worst salaries is Boston.
-Employers in St. Louis and Minneapolis also lean toward paying below-median salaries (12 percent lower and 4 percent lower, respectively).
+For Late-Career Tax Directors, San Francisco provides a pay rate that is 66 percent greater than the national average.
+Late-Career Tax Directors will also find cushy salaries in Atlanta (+18 percent), Houston (+16 percent), Los Angeles (+15 percent), and New York (+15 percent).
+Those in the field find the lowest salaries in Boston, 20 percent below the national average.
+Below-median salaries also turn up in St. Louis and Minneapolis (13 percent lower and 4 percent lower, respectively).

 Key Stats for Tax Director